Shugur-Network/nw-nips/NIP-YY.md

 2. Fetch entrypoint (11126) from relays: `{"kinds": [11126], "authors": ["<pubkey>"]}`
 3. Extract site index address from the `a` tag in entrypoint
 4. Fetch site index (31126) using the address coordinates
-5. Parse site index to get page manifest ID for requested route
+5. Parse site index content to extract `routes`, `version`, `defaultRoute`, and `notFoundRoute` fields
+6. Get page manifest ID for requested route from `content.routes`
-6. Fetch page manifest (1126): `{"ids": ["<manifest-id>"]}`
+7. Fetch page manifest (1126): `{"ids": ["<manifest-id>"]}`
-7. Fetch all referenced assets (kind 1125) by event ID
+8. Fetch all referenced assets (kind 1125) by event ID
-8. Parse each asset's `m` tag to determine MIME type (HTML, CSS, JavaScript, etc.)
+9. Parse each asset's `m` tag to determine MIME type (HTML, CSS, JavaScript, etc.)
-9. Assemble HTML with CSS and JS references
+10. Assemble HTML with CSS and JS references
-10. Render in sandboxed environment with CSP enforcement
+11. Render in sandboxed environment with CSP enforcement

 ### Security Considerations